-The Group maintains a policy to keep trade relationship only with the customers with high credit rating assessed by credit assessment, considering their financial position, past experience of defaults and other indicators of default.
+The Group maintains a policy to keep trade relationships only with customers with high credit rating assessed by credit assessment, considering their financial position, past instances of defaults and other indicators of default.
 If the credit rating of a customer worsens, the Group sets an individual credit limit on that customer and intensively manages its credit risk.
-In addition, the Group minimizes the credit risk by maintaining the exposure to the credit risk at an insignificant level through ongoing management including periodical reviews of all the customers.
-The maximum exposure to credit risk at the reporting date is the carrying value of each class of financial assets disclosed in note 25.2.
+In addition, the Group minimizes the credit risk by maintaining the exposure to the credit risk at an immaterial level through ongoing management including periodical reviews of all the customers.
+The maximum exposure to credit risk at the reporting date is the carrying value of each class of financial assets disclosed in note 32.

-The Group is also exposed to the credit risk with regard to bank deposits, as well as cash and cash equivalents in which the maximum exposure to credit risk at the reporting date is the carrying value.
+The Group is also exposed to credit risk with regard to bank deposits, as well as cash and cash equivalents in which the maximum exposure to credit risk at the reporting date is the carrying value.
 The exposure to the related credit risk, however, is relatively restricted because the Group maintains relationships with the financial institutions with high credit ratings.

-25.3.3 LIQUIDITY RISK
+31.3.
+LIQUIDITY RISK